 To share your logos, create your own Pin rather than commenting on this one.

 Many of our users come to Yellowdig with courses that have already been set up or managed in other technologies.
 The framework for these prior technologies has usually promoted the development of weekly questions that students are assigned to reply to with a further requirement to comment on a couple of other students posts.
 Though this framework does focus students on specific course content, we find the rigidity of the assignments limits the amount of actual discussion students have.

 Basically, I'll allow you to earn points for anything you post in Yellowdig discussions as long as it is thoughtful, understandable, and relevant to the class.
-I've also set it up so that there's time limit on responding to any conversations across the different weeks - if something occurs to you a few weeks from now about the readings or the discussion happening this week, I would invite you to bring it back to these conversations and add to them.
+I've also set it up with a time limit on responding to any conversations across the different weeks—if something occurs to you a few weeks from now about the readings or the discussion happening this week, I would invite you to bring it back to these conversations and add to them.

 You will be able to earn more points if your fellow classmates like and discuss your Pins, so consider that when posting.
-Also, remember that this is a discussion forum... try to create and have actual back-and-forth discussions with your classmates.
-The Pins and Comments you create are not really for me, they are for the whole class.
+Also, remember that this is a discussion forum.
+Try to initiate and maintain actual back-and-forth discussions with your classmates.
+The Pins and Comments you create are not really for me; they are for the whole class.

 If I post any questions that you are required to answer, I will put a regular announcement in our LMS to make sure you are aware of it, and Pin it to the Top of this discussion feed (like this post), so it won't get buried by new posts in your feed.

 Be aware that there are search and filter functions to the right of this page that allow you to find specific things in your feed at any time.
 You can filter by topic, author, or date to easily find things.